Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Semi-Unsupervised Data with Clustering Models

 Further, if we are working with VAE-derived models, we are aided if our model has an amortised posterior for the clustering latent variable.
-For then we can use the same trick as \cite{Kingma2014a}, training that posterior using a cross-entropy loss over our labelled data.
-And it means we can train powerful neural network classifiers inside our models.
+For then we can train powerful neural network classifiers inside our models.
 We call this the \textit{classifier requirement}.
 This property is given by an SSVAE.

 Our experiments above tell us that we were unlucky in trying to capture semi-unsupervised learning with an SSVAE, as our task of encoding digit identity or garment-type into $y$ is not the natural mode of behaviour for this model.
 Conversely, if we had been interested in semi-unsupervised learning of discrete degrees of stroke width, say, then an SSVAE would be an appropriate model.
 Moving forward with the standard labels given with the data sets under consideration, we show how a clustering algorithm that fulfills both the inductive-bias requirement and the classifier requirement can be used to perform semi-unsupervised learning.